Azure-Samples/Speech-Service-Actions-Template/documentation/1-setup.md

 ## Create the Speech project

-You must create a Speech Project in [Speech Studio](https://speech.microsoft.com/portal/) for your project.
+Create a Speech Project in [Speech Studio](https://speech.microsoft.com/portal/) for your project.
 To create the project:

 1. Open [Speech Studio](https://speech.microsoft.com/portal/) and click the cog in the upper right corner, then click **Speech resources**: